Sunday, February 15, 2015

 MENU: 4.3.1.d.
 Ruins.
 Revenge.
 Evolution.

-LA COMMUNE'S URBAN IMPACT AND ITS CHANGE
+LA COMMUNE'S URBAN IMPACT AND HOW IT CHANGED

 In brief